dcarrillo/whatismyip/README.md

         Path to GeoIP2 ASN database
   -geoip2-city string
         Path to GeoIP2 city database
+  -resolver string
+        Path to the resolver configuration.
+It actually enables the resolver for DNS client discover.
   -template string
         Path to template file
   -tls-bind string